Skip to content

 No description has been provided for this image

-• Select colors for each spectrum using matplotlib's colors
+• Labels and colors for each spectrum (supports matplotlib named colors and hex codes)

 tyr.plot(